Tarnage/CITS3002-Project/docs/report.md

     5. Sending the output file, since the output file

 ### Walkthrough of server and client interactions
-1. Server is created by running (python3 rakeserver.py 6328).
-Opening an port and listens for connections.
+1. Servers are created by running (python3 rakeserver.py 6328).
+Opening an port based on the command line third argument and listens for connections on that port number and IP address.

-2. Client is created by running (python3 rake-p.py).
-Client creates and connects sockets for quote while listening to server.
-When connection is established the client will initate the connection by sending a preamble represented in 4 bytes and in edian byte order (CMD_QUOTE_REQUEST).
+2. Client is created by running (python3 rake-p.py Rakefile).
+Client creates and connects sockets for quote while listening for servers.

+3. When connection is established with an server the client will initate the connection by sending a preamble represented in 4 bytes and in edian byte order (CMD_QUOTE_REQUEST).

-3. The server that is waiting for this preamble recieves (CMD_QUOTE_REQUEST) and sends back an preamble (CMD_QUOTE_REPLY).
+4. The server that is waiting for this preamble recieves (CMD_QUOTE_REQUEST) and sends back an preamble (CMD_QUOTE_REPLY).
 If the preamble is not correctly converted on the client side the server will not be able to recognize the preamble and thus do nothing.

-4. The client waiting for an reply recieves the preamble (CMD_QUOTE_REPLY) amd waits for an second reply of the cost in edian byte order.
+5. The client waiting for an reply recieves the preamble (CMD_QUOTE_REPLY) amd waits for an second reply of the cost in edian byte order.
 Server sends cost and closes the connection, client receoves the cost and closes the connection.

-5.
+5. Steps 3 to 5 are repeated until the client has found server with lowest cost.
+Client creates and connects sockets for executing commands on the server with lowest cost.
+Client